-- general economic conditions affecting general business spending,
+- · general economic conditions affecting general business spending,

 - consumer spending,

 - consumer debt levels,

-- seasonal nature of product sales,
+- · seasonal nature of product sales,

-- weather conditions,
+- · weather conditions,

-- effects of supplier concentration,
+- · effects of supplier concentration,

-- competitive factors within the HVAC industry,
+- · competitive factors within the HVAC industry,

-- insurance coverage risks,
+- · insurance coverage risks,

 - prevailing interest rates, and

-- the continued viability of Watsco's business strategy.
+- · the continued viability of Watsco's business strategy.

 In light of these uncertainties, there can be no assurance that the forward-looking information contained herein will be realized or, even if substantially realized, that the information will have the expected consequences to or effects on Watsco or its business or operations.
-For additional information identifying some other important factors which may affect Watsco's operations and could cause actual results to vary materially from those anticipated in the forward-looking statements, see our Commission filings, including but not limited to, the discussion included in the Business section of Watsco's December 31, 2005 Annual Report on Form 10-K under the headings "General Risk Factors" and "Business Risk Factors."
-Forward-looking statements speak only as of the date the statement was made.
+For additional information identifying some other important factors which may affect Watsco's operations and could cause actual results to vary materially from those anticipated in the forward-looking statements, see our Commission filings, including but not limited to, the discussion included in Part I, Item 1A - Risk Factors of our December 31, 2005 Annual

+Report on Form 10-K under the headings "General Risk Factors" and "Business Risk Factors" and in Part II, Item 1A - Risk Factors of our Quarterly Reports on Form 10-Q. Forward-looking statements speak only as of the date the statement was made.
 Watsco assumes no obligation to update forward-looking information or the discussion of such risks and uncertainties to reflect actual results, changes in assumptions or changes in other factors affecting forward-looking information.